-I realized that I can create an independent Moodle site in my GoDaddy server.
+I realized I can create an independent Moodle site on my GoDaddy server.
 In short, I figured that the only thing I need to put Moodle to work was to register a unique domain name.
 I hosted Moodle in the same platform where my blogging site, Simplyeducate.me, is being hosted.
 The LMS had virtually a free ride as a sub-domain.

 I don’t mind spending a little more for my convenience.
 It’s an investment to save time and effort.
 In addition, I learn and enjoy the new functionality as I implement the system.

 Although Moodle was designed to house complete learning modules for learners, my students have trouble accessing it.
 I had the impression that Moodle, being an open source project, had too many functionalities that made it heavy to load.
 Also, many of my students use cellphones in accessing the lessons online.

 After spending considerable time looking for answers online and tweaking the Moodle website, I gave up, even though I successfully enhanced the speed of the LMS.
 I cannot make the Moodle site load faster without adding more investment in Random Access Memory (RAM) capacities and having it work on a Solid State Drive (SSD).
 I have a limited budget for this expense.

 But Moodle is a good performance assessment site that enhances modular learning